zheItGuy/redemption/README.md

 # redemption
 still at the beginning tip of this coding adventure.
 THE ** MAIN AIM** here is :
-#Getting familiar with git and github features.
+1.#Getting familiar with git and github features.